ni720/SimpleEASALogbook/README.md

 ## Installation:
 *) unzip to a convenient location
-*) Windows .net framework should be already installed, just execute SimpleEASALogbook.exe *) Linux: install mono-framework and mark wkhtmltopdf and pdftotext as executable, then run mono SimpleEasaLogbook.exe *) Mac [untested]: install the mono framework an then in the console run mono SimpleEasaLogbook.exe
+*) Windows .net framework should be already installed, just execute SimpleEASALogbook.exe *) Linux: install mono-framework and wkhtmltopdf, mark pdftotext as executable, then run mono SimpleEasaLogbook.exe *) Mac [untested]: install the mono framework an then in the console run mono SimpleEasaLogbook.exe